BjorHart/test1/FEM&ROM/README.md

 # Intro
-This foulder contains three subfolders:
+This folder contains three subfolders:
 1. *learningData* - containing learning and validation data used to generate the dynamic rom in the Twin Builder extension Dynamic ROM Builder
 2. *FEM* - the workbench model of the robotic arm.
 Here the setup with all the rigid dynamic simulation cases can be viewed.
 3. *ROM* - the ROM used for real time simulation and a pdf with intro on how to use the Dynamic ROM Builder.